Skip to Main Content

 • 3

 This course is a practical, hands-on experience outside the classroom directly related to the student's major, minor or professional program that is a beneficial complement to the student's academic experience.
-Offered at a Pass/No Pass course.
+Offered as a Pass/No Pass course.

 Current students, please note: The requirements listed here may not reflect the most current courses for this minor and may not be the requirements for the catalog year you are following to complete your minor.
 Please refer to the Academic Catalog for official requirements you must meet to qualify.